 Top is a female who plays the dominant role during sex—initiating sex, controlling its direction, and making sure that both partners have a good time.
 Bottom is, of course, its opposite.
 She plays the submissive role during sex—following the lead of the top.
 Switch is open to both roles.

-If we talk about a gay male couple (or even a straight one), sex is a one-act play.
-The top orgasms (comes) and that’s the end of the whole production.
+If we talk about gay male couples (or even straight ones), sex is a one-act play.
+The top orgasms (comes), and that’s the end of the whole production.

 But lesbian sex is more like a two-act play.
-The top pleasures the bottom—through licking, rubbing and fingering, using a dildo or a strap-on dildo—and the bottom duly comes.
+The top pleasures the bottom—through licking, rubbing, fingering, using a dildo, or a strap-on dildo—and the bottom duly comes.
 End of act one.

 And now what?
 Will the bottom now pleasure the top?

 Maybe, but maybe not.
 Some bottoms don’t like to reciprocate; they are called pillow princesses.
 Some tops don’t want reciprocation; they are called stone butches.
-So, pillow princesses and stone butches say “no” to an act two—but for other couples, the fun continues.
+Although pillow princesses and stone butches say ‘No’ to an act two, other couples continue their play.